 But, make sure you’re comparing like-for-like.
-Don’t, for example, compare a petrol and a diesel or a top-of-the-range model with an entry-level version as it won’t give you an accurate estimate.
+Don’t, for example, compare petrol and diesel or a top-of-the-range model with an entry-level version as it won’t give you an accurate estimate.

 And remember, that’s all it is – an estimate.

-When you’re looking for a car, if avoiding depreciation is important to you, there are certain vehicles which have a strong track record of holding their value.
+When you’re looking for a car, if avoiding depreciation is important to you, certain vehicles have a strong track record of holding their value.

 - Range Rover Evoque